6. Programming HPC systems with OpenMP and MPI

 - Target group: Researchers wishing to build or modify applications and who are interested in using the possibilities offered by modern hardware.

-- Prerequisites: Introduction Unix; Lisa Using or Using Huygens; Knowledge of the C or Fortran languages.
+- Prerequisites: Introduction Unix; Lisa Using or Using Huygens; Knowledge of the C.